The Progressive Overload Guide

 Progressive overload of challenging growing muscles.
 Some people mess this up by focusing on the challenge without focusing on the growth.

-- Then we need to give our muscles what they need to grow: enough protein, enough food, and enough rest.
-That’s what will allow us to lift more weight next time.
+2. Then we need to give our muscles what they need to grow: enough protein, enough food, and enough rest.
+That’s what allows us to lift more weight next time.

 If you find yourself unable to lift more weight or wring out more reps, we call this a plateau.
 There’s nothing wrong with being at a plateau.
 Reaching a plateau implies that you’re higher than you were before.
 Your former self is there below, in the valley.
 Maintaining your progress is great.

 Oftentimes, you can get past a plateau by adjusting our progressive overload techniques.
 Maybe adding some sets of skullcrushers will give you the strength you need to lock out a heavier bench press.
 But that only works for so long.
-If you want to continue gaining size and strength, make sure you’re also gaining weight.
+If you want to continue gaining size and strength in the longer term, make sure you’re gaining weight (bulking).
 It doesn’t take much.
-Even gaining just a pound per month can do the trick.
+Gaining as little as a pound per month can do the trick.

 Progressively Overloading Calories